 As an online retailer, you probably spend a great deal of time optimizing and refining your homepage.
-You likely dedicate significant resources to getting products displayed on category pages just right.
-Your checkout process?
-Tested and reviewed regularly.
-But, what about your ecommerce product page?
-Are you giving it the attention it deserves?
+You likely dedicate resources to get products displayed on category pages just right.
+You test and review the checkout process regularly.
+But what about the ecommerce product page?

-Your ecommerce product page can be the difference between a semi-interested shopper that browses and leaves, and an engaged customer who can’t resist the call of “add to cart.”
-So, what are the key components of a high-converting product page?
-Keep reading to find out.
+An ecommerce product page is often the difference between a semi-interested shopper that browses and leaves and an engaged customer who can’t resist “add to cart.”

-Certain elements of your ecommerce product page are simply non-negotiable.
-Follow these seven best practices to secure a conversion at this critical step in the shopping journey.
+Certain elements of an ecommerce product page are non-negotiable.
+Follow these best practices to deliver the best shopper experience.

-The more detail you can include on an ecommerce product page, the better.
-Customers should be able to locate any pertinent information they may need about a product to clear up uncertainty and help them confirm they have found the right option for them.
-Feature details on dimensions, materials, care instructions, sustainability, compatibility with other products (such as for electrical products), and any other points that apply to the item in question.
-The last thing you want is a shopper to leave your site to Google details they can’t find on your page, only to uncover what they’re looking for on a competitor’s store.
-The key is to make content easy to navigate – give shoppers the ability to expand and collapse different sections of copy, rather than overpowering the page with long blocks of text.
+The last thing you want is a shopper to leave your site to Google details they can’t find and find what they’re looking for on a competitor’s site.
+The key is to make content easy to navigate.
+Give shoppers the ability to expand and collapse different sections of copy rather than overpowering the page with long text blocks.

 Reviews and user-generate content (UGC) provide a sense of realness to the ecommerce product page.
 They can also be a deciding factor in a purchase.
 Today’s customers seek out opinions from other shoppers to help decide what to buy.
 It’s a tale as old as time set in the digital world: Word of mouth.
 95% of shoppers say they consult customer reviews.
 72% won’t take any buying action until they have read other shoppers’ feedback.